-I am very proud to be Head teacher of Norlington School for Boys.
+I am very proud to be principal of Norlington School & 6th Form.
 We believe every one of our students is capable of remarkable things and strive every day to ensure they have every opportunity to develop as leaders and gentlemen.

 The school's motto 'Wisdom is Strength' is central to our commitment to all our students.
 We aim to ensure every young man who passes through Norlington School is ready to take up the challenges and realise the opportunities of the 21st Century.
 We strive to develop the skills, knowledge and values that will allow him to choose the right path to take throughout his life.